We're Back! A Dinosaur's Story (film): Release and promotion

 Steven Spielberg in 2011.
 Two dinosaur films produced by him were released in 1993: Jurassic Park and the more family-friendly We're Back!
 A Dinosaur's Story.

 We're Back!
 A Dinosaur's Story was meant to capitalize on a craze of dinosaurs in popular culture known as the dinosaur renaissance, which started in the 1960s.
 The mania included an explosion of dinosaur content in film and television, including television cartoons like Cadillacs and Dinosaurs and Extreme Dinosaurs, with many more produced that were attributed to the release and success of Steven Spielberg's Jurassic Park.
 We're Back!
 A Dinosaur's Story was released in the same year as Jurassic Park, and was marketed as the more family-friendly Spielberg-made dinosaur film; the tagline in promotional materials was "A dinosaur adventure for the whole family".
 Fiction in the dinosaur renaissance presented the creatures in a more friendly and upfront manner; We're Back!
-A Dinosaur's Story, for example, depicts dinosaurs in an American suburb doing activities like playing golf.
+A Dinosaur's Story, for example, depicts dinosaurs in an American suburb playing golf, among other activities.

 The film was heavily advertised and promoted with merchandise and fast food tie-ins.
 A balloon of Rex floated at the real-life 1993 Macy's Thanksgiving Day Parade, which deflated after coming into contact with a traffic light.
-Hi-Tech Expressions also published platform video games based on the film for the Sega Genesis, Game Boy and Super Nintendo Entertainment System (SNES).
+Hi Tech Expressions also published platform video games based on the film for the Sega Genesis, Game Boy and Super Nintendo Entertainment System (SNES).
 In the Genesis and SNES games, the player plays as Cecilia and Louie helping the dinosaurs get to the museum, while the Game Boy game, a reskinned version of the existing game Baby T-Rex, involves the dinosaur Rex as a playable character rescuing the other three dinosaurs captured by Screweyes.

-It was released to American theaters on November 24, 1993.
+We're Back!
+A Dinosaur's Story was released to American theaters on November 24, 1993.
 It was released on March 15, 1994, on home video.
 Each copy included pockets of reusable stickers and coupons for Universal Theme Parks and products from Nestle, The Hertz Corporation, and First Alert.